nullchinchilla/docs.earendil.network/wiki/onion-packet-format.md

   └─ Onion-encrypted body: 8,192 bytes
 ```

+One important thing to note is that the encoding within the fixed-size body is not specified here, but it _must_ have some sort of integrity protection.

 ## Box encryption

 **Box encryption** (named after the similar construction from NaCl) is a generic way of encrypting a message, with integrity protection, so that only the owner of a particular X25519 secret key can read it.